simomosi/advent_of_code/README.md

-# Advent of Code 2022
+# Advent of Code

-This is my work for the [Advent of Code 2022](https://adventofcode.com/) program.
+This is my work for the [Advent of Code](https://adventofcode.com/) program.

 I will focus on readability and time and space complexities computation, not on completing puzzles as fast as possible.